Skip to main content Skip to main navigation Skip to footer content

 SAP Statuses and Implications

-Each semester we review your SAP eligibility and determine your SAP Status.
-If you are maintaining eligibility, you will not be notified as you are in an OK standing for SAP.
-However, if you do not meet one or more of the SAP requirements, you will be notified of your SAP status.
-If it is your first semester not meeting the SAP criteria, you will be placed in a Warning status.
+Each semester, we review a student’s SAP eligibility and determine their SAP Status.
+They are not notified if they are maintaining eligibility as they are in an OK standing for SAP.
+However, if the student does not meet one or more of the SAP requirements, we notify the student about their SAP status.
+If it is their first semester not meeting the Pace or GPA criteria, they are placed in a Warning status.
+If they do not meet the Maximum Unit criteria, they are placed in a Fail status and become ineligible for aid; they will have an opportunity to appeal.
 Please read below for more information on the different SAP statuses.

 Maximum Unit Limit Warning